A superlocal version of Reed's Conjecture: Colouring quasi-line graphs with colours

-We now colour $H_3$ from left to right, modulo $\omega(H_3)$.
+We now colour $H_3$ greedily from left to right, modulo $\omega(H_3)$.
 If at most $b$ colours appear in $Y_2$ but not $X_1$ then we are done, otherwise we will ``roll back'' the colouring, starting at $v_{i'}$.
 That is, for every $p \geq i'$, we modify the colouring of $H_3$ by giving $v_p$ the colour after the one that it currently has, modulo $\omega(H_3)$.
 Since $v_{i'}$ has at most $2b$ neighbours behind it, we can roll back the colouring at least $\omega(H_3)-2b-1$ times for a total of $\omega(H_3)-2b$ proper colourings of $H_3$.

-Since $v_{i'} \notin Y_2$ the colours on $Y_2$ will appear in order modulo $\omega(H_3)$.
-Thus there are $\omega(H_3)$ possible sets of colours appearing on $Y_2$, and in $2b+1$ of them there are at most $b$ colours appearing in $Y_2$ but not $X_1$.
-It follows that as we roll back the colouring of $H_3$ we will find an acceptable colouring.
+Since $v_{i'} \notin Y_2$ the colours on $Y_2$ will appear in order modulo $\omega(H_3)$ in all of the rolled back colourings.
+The colours on $X_1$ will also be in order.
+Thus the colouring of $Y_2$ is one of at most $\omega(H_3)$ possibilities in each rolled back colouring, and in $2b+1$ of them there are at most $b$ colours appearing in $Y_2$ but not $X_1$.
+It follows that one of the rolled back colourings of $H_3$ will be acceptable.